Please ensure Javascript is enabled for purposes of website accessibility

 • If you are having surgery, who is the surgeon?

-The cost estimate of your service or procedure will be based on the information you give the Patient Financial Services representative.
+The cost estimate of your service or procedure will be based on the information you give the Customer Service representative.
 Please keep in mind, this is only an estimate and many factors can affect the final actual cost.
 For example, your medical provider may need to perform more, fewer, or different services or procedures at the time of service.

 Thank you for choosing Beebe Healthcare.
 We look forward to helping make the process easier and more transparent for you.